Similar packages

 In the absence of compatibility studies, this veterinary medicinal product must not be mixed with other veterinary medicinal products.

-Shelf life of the veterinary medicinal product as packaged for sale: 30 months
+Shelf life of the veterinary medicinal product as packaged for sale: 30 months.
+Shelf life after first opening the immediate packaging: 6 months.

 This veterinary medicinal product does not require any special storage conditions.